Siege of Acre (1799): Siege

-An artillery expert from the fleet, Antoine Le Picard de Phélippeaux, then redeployed against Napoleon's forces the artillery pieces which the British had intercepted.
+An artillery expert from the fleet, French émigré Antoine de Phélippeaux, then redeployed against Napoleon's forces the artillery pieces which the British had intercepted.

 Smith anchored the British ships Tigre and Theseus so their broadsides could assist the Ottoman defence.
 British gunboats, which were of shallower draft, could come in closer, and together they helped repel repeated French assaults.

 On 16 April an Ottoman relief force was fought off at Mount Tabor.
 By early May, replacement French siege artillery had arrived overland and a breach was forced in the defences.
 At the culmination of the assault, the besieging forces managed to make a breach in the walls.

 However, after suffering many casualties to open this entry-point, Napoleon's soldiers found, on trying to penetrate the city, that Farhi and de Phélippeaux had, in the meantime, built a second wall, several feet deeper within the city where al-Jazzar's garden was.
 Discovery of this new construction convinced Napoleon and his men that the probability of them taking the city was minimal.
 Moreover, after the assault was again repelled, Ottoman reinforcements from Rhodes were able to land.

 Having underestimated the stubborn attitude of the defending forces combined with a British blockade of French supply harbours and harsh weather conditions, Napoleon's forces were left hungry, cold and damp.
 Plague had struck the French camp as a result of the desperate condition of the men, and had by now led to the deaths of about 2,000 soldiers.

 Throughout the siege, both Napoleon and Jezzar sought in vain the assistance of the Shihab leader, Bashir—ruler of much of present-day Lebanon.
 Bashir remained neutral.
 As things turned out, it was the French which suffered most from the attitude of Bashir, whose intervention on their side might have turned the balance of power in their favour.

 Finally, the siege was raised.
 Napoleon Bonaparte retreated two months later on 21 May after a failed final assault on 10 May, and withdrew to Egypt.